shoaibhub/KPMG_virtual_internship/README.md

 # Project Overview:

 * Sprocket Central Pty Ltd a medium size bikes & cycling accessories organisation needs help with its customer and transactions data.
 The organisation has a large dataset relating to its customers, but their team is unsure how to effectively analyse it to help optimise its marketing strategy.
+* Tools Used: PowerBI (Power Query for ETL, Data Modelling and Visualisation)

 # Project Objective:
 [Project files](https://github.com/shoaibhub/KPMG_virtual_internship)